Tomahawk Spring

 Tomahawk Spring is a historic spring house located near Martinsburg, at Tomahawk, Berkeley County, West Virginia.
 It was built about 1860 on the stone foundation of a previous building.
-It is a one-story, wood-frame structure atop a three-feet-tall stone foundation in two sections.
+It is a one-story, wood-frame structure atop a three-foot-tall stone foundation in two sections.
 The first section is atop the spring and is approximately 16 by 12 ft, surrounded by a lattice enclosure.
 The second section contains a pool and is 13 by 12 ft.

 It was listed on the National Register of Historic Places in 1994.